 Press the ALARM button to display the alarm display.
 Pressing and holding the ALARM function button opens the Alarm Pane menu.
 The default alarm display is the Alarm Log display.
 The Alarm Status pane can also be selected from the Alarm Pane menu.
-For information on individual alarms, see Setting Alarms and Alarm Descriptions in Section 5.
+For information on individual alarms, see Section 5.